-A soundbar is a compact device that provides the user with a home theater-like experience.
+A soundbar is a compact audio device that provides the user with a home theater system-like experience.
 When there is no sound coming from the soundbar, then there may be a problem.

 Read this introduction to the issue.
 It will explain Why is there no sound coming from my soundbar?
 And How to fix it.